Find partnership terms by letter

 Example:

-To further partner education and support sales, partner enablement tools, such as an LMS course that can automate partner education based on groups, can be utilized.
+To further partner education and support sales a B2B SaaS company looked to partner enablement tools, such as an LMS course, to automate their partner education based on groups.

 Noun